cstuartroe/lauvinko/pages/trigger_agreement.md

 I saw you throw a brick.
 ```

-Even semantically very noun-line words which have dependent noun phrases
+Even semantically very noun-like words which have dependent noun phrases
 use the dependence prefix.

 ```